justme-1968/homebridge-fhem/README.md

 a fhem platform plugin for homebridge

-uses longpoll and an internal cache to avoid roundtrips to fhem. a debug browser is available at port 8082.
+uses longpoll and an internal cache to avoid roundtrips to fhem. a debug browser is available at port 8282 (or 8283).

 add one (or more) FHEM platforms to config.json and set the filter(s) to a fhem devspec that includes the devices that should be bridged to homekit.